gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  EditMobileRequestSchema | "Request body"

-Used to add new mobile number to profile
+Use this API to add a new mobile number to a profile.

 *Success Response:*

-A JSON object with user details
+Success.
+Check the example shown below or refer `VerifyMobileOTPSuccess` for more details.

 Schema: `VerifyMobileOTPSuccess`